ishaanko/site/src/posts/helloworld.md

 On this website, you can look forward to:

-Weekly Blog Posts: I'm committed to delivering fresh content each week, whether it's a tutorial on video editing, a software development tip, or stories!
+Weekly Blog Posts: I'm committed to delivering fresh content every other week, whether it's a tutorial on video editing, a software development tip, or stories!

 Portfolio Showcase: Eventually, I'll write the code to showcase my portfolio for interested clients!